vignettes of a teacher showing kids gardening, a teacher elbow bumping a student and a student reach for a book

 Supporting Whole Students

 Teaching has the power to bring all students closer to the future they imagine for themselves.
-That’s why we’ve taken this moment of crisis to reimagine how our education system can build on the brilliance of teachers–not replace it–to better serve all students.
+That’s why we are eager to reimagine how our education system can build on the brilliance of teachers–not replace it–to better serve all students.

 Teaching for Equity is an integrated vision designed to guide you to reflect on your teaching, to support whole students, and to live out your commitments to fair opportunity and real results.